Eschatologue/CM_wiki/docs/character-creation/origin/species/orc.md

 Choose one of the following benefits–an ability from your lineage:

-***Relentless Endurance (Continental Orc).*** When you are reduced to 0 Hit Points but not killed outright, you can drop to 1 Hit Point instead.
+***Relentless Endurance (Continental Orc)***
+When you are reduced to 0 Hit Points but not killed outright, you can drop to 1 Hit Point instead.
 Once you use this trait, you can't do so again until you finish a Long Rest.

-***Mystical Resilience (Oni Orc).*** You have Advantage on saving throws you make to avoid or end the Charmed and Frightened condition.
+***Mystical Resilience (Oni Orc)***
+You have Advantage on saving throws you make to avoid or end the Charmed and Frightened condition.